everzet/sfLessPhpPlugin/README.markdown

 	  sf_less_php_plugin:
 	    use_growl:	true

+In 1.3.2 version Web Debug Panel was added, from which you can view all styles to compile & can open them for edit in prefered editor.
+For that you need to configure sf_file_link_format in settings.yml.

 Last but not least, you can enable CSS compression (remove of whitespaces, tabs & newlines) by:

 	all: